Big Fish

 ⏱️ Runtime & Duration

-The total runtime of Big Fish is 125 minutes (2h 5m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Big Fish (2003) is 125 minutes (2h 5m).
+Directed by Tim Burton, the film runs for 125 minutes in its complete theatrical version.

 Verdict Summary